 Since you’re allowed to have layovers of up to 24 hours with Aeroplan, I decided to take this opportunity to schedule a 16-hour stop in Cairo and check the Great Pyramids of Giza off my bucket list.

-EgyptAir is generally pretty good about making lots of award space available on their flights, so I’m sure many of you will also have be finding it convenient to pass through Cairo for less than a day on your way to other destinations.
-Hopefully you’ll find my experience helpful as you think about scheduling your own Pyramids getaway.
+EgyptAir is generally pretty good about making lots of award space available on their flights, so I’m sure many of you will also have been finding it convenient to pass through Cairo for less than a day on your way to other destinations.
+Hopefully, you’ll find my experience helpful as you think about scheduling your own Pyramids getaway.

 Le Méridien Cairo Airport